reeseovine/dotfiles-old/README.md

 ## Glamor
 ### [i3](i3/config)
-[i3-gaps](https://github.com/Airblader/i3) is a tiling window manager.
-This fork adds the ability to create gaps between windows in tiling mode so your wallpaper can peek through.
+[i3-gaps](https://github.com/Airblader/i3) is a fork of the tiling window manager that adds the ability to create gaps between windows in tiling mode so your wallpaper can peek through.
 In addition to window styling, my config adds quite a few keyboard shortcuts for things like starting apps quickly, opening rofi menus, and taking screenshots.

 ### [compton](compton.conf)
-compton is a small but powerful composition backend for X desktops. `tryone144`'s [dual_kawase](https://github.com/tryone144/compton/tree/dual_kawase) branch adds a really nice blur behind windows can go up to much higher radii which I prefer.
-Most windows I gave a subtle shadow as well that just makes things look a little less flat.
+compton is a small but powerful composition backend for X desktops. `tryone144`'s [dual_kawase](https://github.com/tryone144/compton/tree/dual_kawase) branch adds a really nice blur behind windows that can go up to much higher radii which I prefer.
+I gave most windows a subtle shadow as well that just makes things look a little less flat.

-compton has the ability to set window transparency but I chose to forgo this feature in favor of creating transparent areas within some apps.
-I then turned off transparency and blurring in compton's config for any program that's opaque.
+compton has the ability to make windows semi-transparent but I chose to forgo this feature in favor of creating transparent areas within some apps.
+I then turned off blurring in compton's config for any program that's opaque, because there's no reason to blur something I'm not even going to see.

 ### [polybar](polybar)
 This was actually one of the first pieces I added to my environment.
 I started with [this theme](https://github.com/adi1090x/polybar-themes#-polybar-4) and heavily modified it over time using [polybar's wiki](https://github.com/polybar/polybar/wiki) for help.
-As you can probably tell it looks rather different but I'll keep the attribution anyway just for record-keeping's sake.
+As you can probably tell it looks rather different but I'm keeping the attribution just for record-keeping's sake.

 There's the `main` bar, and one called `secondary` which is stripped down for multi-monitor setups.

 ### [dunst](dunst/dunstrc)
 A notification daemon that displays desktop notifications.
-The style is pretty extensively customizable, but sadly the one thing that it can't do is variable transparency, so it has to be applied to the entire thing.
+Its appearance is pretty extensively customizable, but sadly the one thing that it can't do is variable transparency, so it has to be applied to the entire notification.
 Luckily it's not too noticeable (in my opinion).
-It doesn't use colors from wal because I think it looks cleaner without them.
+It doesn't use colors from wal because I think it looks better without them.

 ### [rofi](rofi/config.rasi)
 Mostly just preferences for behavior rather than appearance, which is taken care of in [this wal template](wal/templates/colors-rofi-dark.rasi).
 When I have time I want to go through and update the theme to account for some features I didn't know about when I first made it (like the `-mesg` line).